bingemer/InwxBundle/README.md

 Features
 --------

- * Uses the inwx/domrobot class: https://github.com/inwx/php-client
+ * Uses the inwx class: https://github.com/inwx/php-client
  * Symfony Service that performs api login upon __construct()
  * predefined funtions for common steps like new DNS entry or update an existing entry.